infobip/mobile-messaging-cordova-plugin/README.md

     3. Mark the "Available on Android" checkbox and insert previously obtained GCM Server Key (Server API Key):
     <center><img src="https://github.com/infobip/mobile-messaging-sdk-android/wiki/images/GCMAppSetup.png" alt="CUP Settings"/></center>

     4. Mark the "Available on iOS" checkbox.
-Click on "UPLOAD" under "APNS Certificates" and locate the .p12 certificate you exported from your Keychain earlier (Mark the "Sandbox" checkbox if you are using sandbox environment for the application):
+Click on "UPLOAD" under "APNS Certificates" and locate the .p12 file you exported from your Keychain earlier (Mark the "Sandbox" checkbox if you are using sandbox environment for the application):
     <center><img src="https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Images/CUPCertificate.png?raw=true" alt="CUP Settings"/></center>

 3. Create new application with Cordova (as described here https://cordova.apache.org/#getstarted).